google/WebFundamentals/src/content/en/updates/2015/11/app-shell.md

 Similar and reliable performance wins are possible for your own applications using the application shell architecture.

-## Does Service Worker Require us to Rethink How We Structure Apps?
+## Does service worker require us to rethink how we structure apps?

 Service workers imply some subtle changes in application architecture.
 Rather than squashing all of your application into an HTML string, it can be beneficial to do things AJAX-style.
 This is where you have a shell (that is always cached and can always boot up without the network) and content that is refreshed regularly and managed separately.

 The implications of this split are large.
 On the first visit you can render content on the server and install the service worker on the client.
 On subsequent visits you need only request data.

-## What about Progressive Enhancement?
+## What about progressive enhancement?

 While service worker isn’t currently supported by all browsers, the application content shell architecture uses [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) to ensure everyone can access the content.
 For example, take our sample project.